OctopusDeploy/docs/docs/octopus-rest-api/examples/list-users-with-role.md

 ---
-title: List users with role
+title: List Users with Role
 description: An example script to list all users that have a specific role by team.
 ---